University, Apprenticeships and Careers

 Choosing what and where to study can be very challenging.
 With so many courses across the country and worldwide to choose from, it can be difficult to work out where to begin.
 Don’t worry the resources below can help you narrow down your options:

-The UCAS website has some help tips and information to help you begin thinking about the correct degree courses for you.
+The UCAS website has some helpful tips and information to help you begin thinking about the correct degree courses for you.

 What University Course Should You Study? (ucas.com)